DataFrames - Part 1

 Number of Labels: 18

-Note how we obtain the number of rows (18) using len and do not put it directly into the code.
+Note how we obtain the number of rows (18) using len function and do not explicitly state it in the code.

-Now we create a new data column in our df dataframe which contains the labels.
-To create a new column, you can simply refer to a column name that does not yet exist and assign values to it.
+Next, we must create a new data column in our df DataFrame which contains the labels.
+In order to create a new column, you may simply refer to a column name that does not yet exist, and subsequently assign values to it.
 Let us call it ‘gender’, assuming that ‘0’ represents male and ‘1’ represents female.

 As gender specification can include more than two labels, try to create a column with more than two randomly assigned labels e.g. (0, 1, 2).